Pleasanton Unified School District: Walnut Grove

+Walnut Grove Elementary School opened in 1968 and served 749 students in the 2019-20 school year.
+The mascot of the school is a roadrunner.

 Continuation schools

 Village High School

 Village High School (commonly Village) is a public continuation high school.
 It was formed to serve students from Amador Valley and Foothill with low grades, multiple absences, or credit deficiencies.